The complete guide to online reputation management SEO: How reviews, local search, and customer feedback shape your visibility

 Reviews influence keyword relevance, customer engagement, and overall brand credibility.
 Google favors businesses that earn regular feedback and respond to it thoughtfully.

-3. Which local SEO tools help with reputation management?
+3. What local SEO tools help with reputation management?

 Look for tools that track and update business listings, monitor and respond to reviews, manage directory submissions, and automate feedback requests.
 These are especially valuable for brands with multiple locations.